MatthewDLudwig/NimiqWrapper/README.md

 			- This function is most often used after requesting the user choose an address with `requestAddress`.
           - NULL (meaning that the user will be prompted to choose which of their accounts they want to send from)
           - String
+        - `forceFrom`
+          - If true, an error will be thrown if the account specified in `sendFrom` can't complete the transaction.
+          - `false`
+          - Boolean
         - `address`
           - The address the transaction is being sent to, in the friendly format.
           - Nimiq Burn Address (meaning that sent NIM will be forever lost by default)